ACCESS-NRI/access-hive.org.au/docs/training_and_policies/ACCESS_training.md

 ## [JULES tutorials][jules-tutorials] {{ recommended }}

-JULES tutorials explain how to use FCM, Rose and Cylc both for using the model and for development work.
-It can be useful to ACCESS users as practicals with the Rose and Cylc infrastructure.
+The JULES tutorials explain how to use FCM, Rose and Cylc both for using the model and for development work.
+They can be useful to ACCESS users as practical demonstrations of the Rose and Cylc infrastructure.

 [jules-tutorials]: https://jules-lsm.github.io/tutorial/bg_info/tutorial_julesrose/index.html